-There is a lot of talk about the current state of the economy, especially in regard to job security and economic growth.
+There is a lot of talk about the current state of the economy, especially regarding job security and economic growth.
 It seems like every time you turn on your television or open your newspaper there is another story about how bad it is out there for businesses and consumers.
 Additionally, many people are concerned that we may be headed for an economic recession.

 You may not be able to afford to advertise your business as much as you’d like, but that doesn’t mean you have to stop marketing altogether.
 There are plenty of ways small businesses can take advantage of online advertising without breaking the bank.